mailpace/outgoer/README.md

 <br>

  Outgoer routes email **from your apps to 3rd party email providers**, helping to maximize delivery rates, centralize provider management, and simplify sending email.

- [!WARNING] Outgoer is currently pre-alpha.
-I.e. not all features are implemented and working yet.
-Feel free to test it at your own risk [!WARNING]

 > _Redefine the art of sending emails with Outgoer.
 Break free from the limitations of traditional methods and embrace a new era of streamlined communication, where every email becomes a catalyst for success._
 _\- <a href="chat.openai.com/">GPT 3.5</a>_